 - You can embed a Rafflecopter widget on your blog or website, or you can use Rafflecopter directly on your Facebook page to advertise a contest.

 - Rafflecopter has several plans to choose from.
 They range from free to $84 a month.
-I personally like the Grow plan at $43 month, because it gives you one click email list integration.
+We like the Grow plan at $43 month because it gives you one-click email list integration.
 That means that you can run your contest and build your email list at the same time.

 - Building your email list allows you to contact your contest winners again and develop a real conversation with them.

 With over 30 themes and 90 templates to choose from Shortstack can help you create your giveaway campaign or contest easily – even if you’re not tech savvy.

 - It has a drag-and-drop editor and the ability to use custom URLs so you can completely integrate your brand.